 I speak around the world on artificial intelligence and take pride in my ability to explain complex technologies in plain words.
 I help executives identify business opportunities, policy makers understand societal implications and risks, and citizens understand what artificial intelligence means for our collective future.
-I love teaching, and have recently given guest lectures at Harvard Business School, Stanford, Michigan State University Law School, and the MIT Media Lab.
+I love teaching, and have recently given guest lectures at Harvard Business School, Stanford, Michigan State University Law School, NextAI, University of Toronto, and MIT.

 I produce a podcast called In Context, which features discussions with AI researchers, philosophers, VCs, and entrepreneurs.
 Here I talk about the challenges of enterprise AI adoption.
 Here I explain machine learning and applications in security.
 Here I analyze using AI to create art from past masterpieces.
 Here I explain why my doctorate in intellectual history prepared me for product marketing.

 Before joining integrate.ai, I led sales & marketing for Fast Forward Labs, an AI research consultancy now part of Cloudera, and taught courses on law and technology at the University of Calgary.
 Before that, I was an historian of philosophy, mathematics, and literature.
 My dissertation was about habit as a form of knowledge in the Enlightenment.

 This blog features myriad thoughts on technology, art, literature, philosophy, yoga, religion, running, travel, music, values, relationships, love, and my perpetual quest for self improvement.
 I hope at least one post will stimulate your mind, touch your heart, or challenge your assumptions about how the world works.